money8203/money8203/README.md

 🎓 I’m an Open Source Advocate & a DevRel enthusiast pursuing my bachelors in Computer Science & Engineering.

-👨‍💻 I am passionate about Web Development, Cloud Computing, Artificial Intelligence, Software Development and Quantum World.
+👨‍💻 I am passionate about Web Development, Cloud Computing, Artificial Intelligence, Software Development and Quantum Reality.

 - I enjoy learning and exploring new technologies and apply them to solve real world problems with like minded peers.